 My dad once said: “you know you’re different, a bit effeminate, but it works for you”.
 I was shocked!
 Firstly, I didn’t know he knew such a big word.
 Secondly, it felt like my dad’s new love language was shade.
 And finally, I felt angry.
 How dare you suggest that I, as a man, have anything less than masculine qualities?!
 It was a sobering moment.

-Somewhere along the dating path, I adopted the thought that men didn’t like overtly feminine men.
+Somewhere along the dating path, I adopted the thought that men didn’t like overly feminine men.
 I thought, If I display feminine qualities, I am less attractive and desirable.
 But for many of us, “no fems” is rooted in a desire to please someone and fit in.
 For me, it was my dad.
 He didn’t like it, so I hid it.
 For you, it could be the same thing, or something totally different.
 Yes, we all have daddy issues!
 And those issues usually manifest into a prejudice versus a preference.

 But you know what I find most interesting?
 Many black gay men will say that overt femininity on men isn’t attractive, pleasing or desirable.
-Yet, a good deal of guys who wield this request throw “girl,” “bitchhh,” and other lingo that celebrate a freedom we only house in our friendships.
+Yet, a good deal of guys who wield this request throw “girl,” “bitchhh,” and other lingo that celebrate a type of freedom we only house in our friendships.
 How do we celebrate the multiple ways we exist for the men in our lives and not feel emasculated about it?

 Hanging out, hooking up, and committing to a relationship for many of us just isn’t an option.
 I have no real interest or desire in white men, but I don’t put it in my profile.
-To me it reads like a prejudice.
+To me, it reads like a prejudice.
 And without that statement, I am left to receive plenty of wildly obnoxious and offensive requests.
 I can’t help but wonder, even though I don’t say it, am I just as bad as the guy searching for BBCs?
 Is my ability to remain PC worth receiving disturbing messages based on my race?

 No one under—